Class: Zebra_Form

 - validate() - checks if the form is valid; returns TRUE or FALSE;

-Here's how you can use these methods, in a JavaScript file:
+Here's how you can use these methods, in JavaScript:

 // let's submit the form when clicking on a random button